-Having Hope and Doing the Work In Therapy
+Having Hope and Doing the Work in Therapy in Salt Lake City, Utah

 Scrabble game pieces spelling the word hope.
 This represents how as an online therapist at Maple Canyon Therapy, I provide eating disorder treatment, binge eating disorder treatment, and help for emotional eating in Utah.